 Threats and Protection

-We need to full accept that the IED cat is well and truly out of the bag, in any operation it is likely to feature even though we might characterise it is a weapon that is more prevalent in long term insurgencies its effectiveness against ‘western’ casualty averse nations must surely have been noted by every potential opponent.
+We need to fully accept that the IED cat is well and truly out of the bag, in any operation, it is likely to feature even though we might characterise it as a weapon that is more prevalent in long term insurgencies its effectiveness against ‘western’ casualty averse nations must surely have been noted by every potential opponent.

 That said, we must also recognise the universal truth that mobility, both strategic and tactical, has significant military value.